mfutselaar/cheatsheet-rs/README.md

 library to display a customizable cheatsheet for various environments and their associated commands or inputs.

-This was and is primarily used to get some knowledge about Rust.
+This project was and is primarily used to get some knowledge about Rust.

 ## Features